jwapico/ant-optimization/README.md

 # Ant Optimization

-A simulation of ants: the ants try to find food and bring it back to their home.
-As they explore and move around they leave behind pheromone trails that indicate the direction to food or home.
-Over time, through random variation in the ants movement, they optimize their path to the food source.
+This project simulates ant behavior, focusing on food foraging and navigation.
+Ants leave pheromone trails as they explore, serving as directional cues to food or their nest.
+Through random movement patterns, ants iteratively optimize their pathfinding to the food source over time.

 ## Installation